 Asker and Bærum feature beautiful nature, fjords and mountains, as well as world-renowned art, a valley full of artists and a great coastal culture with a long, rich heritage.
 Here you will find ironworks and the stove museum, as well as a culture park which is open all year round.

-The Henie-Onstad Art Centre (HOK) opened in 1968 and immediately became an important arena and exhibition space for the new art.
-Today, it is one of the Nordic region's leading art centres and exhibitions of Norwegian and international contemporary art and works of modernism.
-The art centre is an active arena for debate and social commentary, and actively works to give the public the opportunity toexperience unique and meaningful encounters with art.
+The Henie-Onstad Art Center (HOK) opened in 1968 and immediately became an important arena and exhibition space for the new art.
+Today, it is one of the Nordic region's leading art centers and exhibitions of Norwegian and international contemporary art and works of modernism.
+The art center is an active arena for debate and social commentary, and actively works to give the public the opportunity to experience unique and meaningful encounters with art.
 The institution's distinctive character lies in its multi-disciplinary approach – the relationship between the visual arts, music, performance and the historic avant garde.
-Henie-Onstad Art Centre also offers activies for children, including HOK LAB, HOK summer school, art school, baby viewings, children's birthday parties and the "Learn to be an Art Agent" programme.
+Henie-Onstad Art Center also offers activies for children, including HOK LAB, HOK summer school, art school, baby viewings, children's birthday parties and the "Learn to be an Art Agent" program.